Mursi's blunders helped doom Egypt's first stab at democracy

 Yet Mursi had made a striking start.
 Six weeks after taking office on June 30, 2012, he surprised almost everyone by taking on the military, which had supplied Egypt's rulers for 60 years and had overseen the bumpy post-Mubarak transition.

-Mursi, a stout, bearded, conservative Brotherhood apparatchik who had been the movement's second-choice presidential candidate, abruptly pushed Field Marshal Hussein Tantawi, Mubarak's veteran armed forces commander and defence minister, into retirement.
+Mursi, a stout, bearded, conservative Brotherhood apparatchik who had been the movement's second-choice presidential candidate, abruptly pushed Field Marshal Hussein Tantawi, Mubarak's veteran armed forces commander and defense minister, into retirement.

 He also annulled the constitutional amendments giving the generals wide powers that the interim military council headed by Tantawi had decreed before handing over to civilian rule.
 The army, with its privileges still intact, quietly yielded.